mdozmorov/Programming_notes/README.md

 ## Docker

+- [Docker for beginners](https://docker-curriculum.com) - Learn to build and deploy your distributed applications easily to the cloud with Docker, by Prakhar Srivastav.
+[Twitter](https://twitter.com/naga_rna/status/1297562599056388097?s=20)

 - [Awesome-docker](https://awesome-docker.netlify.app/) - A curated list of Docker resources and projects.
 [GitHub](https://github.com/veggiemonk/awesome-docker)

 - [Container Training](http://container.training/) - lecture notes and videos of various Docker, Kubernetes presentations